• Facebook

 • Be sure to use pumpkin puree, and not canned pumpkin pie filling.
 The pie filling contains additional ingredients and will not work properly in this recipe.

 • Your cream cheese should be very soft to keep your batter from getting lumpy.
-You can microwave your cream cheese in 30 second increments to soften it quickly.
+You can microwave your cream cheese in 30 second increments to soften it quickly if you don’t have time to leave it at room temperature.

 • It’s critical that your bars are fully chilled before you slice them to maintain the nice neat layers on the inside.